-A fast-growing class of therapeutic drugs called biosimilars is creating expanded treatment options in certain instances, which may help lower costs for some patients and the health care system as a whole.
+A fast-growing class of therapeutic drugs called biosimilars is creating expanded treatment options in certain instances.
+The result may help lower costs for some patients and the health care system overall.

-If you’re not familiar with biosimilars, here are answers to some of the most frequently asked questions about them:
+Here are answers to some of the most frequently asked questions about biosimilars:

 Compared with a reference product, biosimilars: